-- · employee-related expenses, including salaries, benefits, travel and non-cash stock-based compensation expense; - external research and development expenses incurred under arrangements with third parties, such as contract research organizations, preclinical testing organizations, contract manufacturing organizations, academic and non-profit institutions and consultants; - costs to acquire technologies to be used in research and development that have not reached technological feasibility and have no alternative future use;

-- license fees; and - other expenses, which include direct and allocated expenses for laboratory, facilities and other costs.
+- employee-related expenses, including salaries, benefits, travel and non-cash stock-based compensation expense; - external research and development expenses incurred under arrangements with third parties, such as contract research organizations, preclinical testing organizations, contract manufacturing organizations, academic and non-profit institutions and consultants; - costs to acquire technologies to be used in research and development that have not reached technological feasibility and have no alternative future use; - · license fees; and - other expenses, which include direct and allocated expenses for laboratory, facilities and other costs.

-We plan to increase our research and development expenses substantially as we continue the development of our product candidates.
+We plan to increase our research and development expenses substantially as we continue the development and potential commercialization of our product candidates.
 Our current planned research and development activities include the following:

-- enrollment and completion of our Phase 1/1b clinical trial and amended Phase 1b/2 clinical trial of ciforadenant; - · enrollment of our ongoing Phase 1/1b clinical trial of CPI-006; - enrollment of our ongoing Phase 1/1b clinical trial of CPI-818; - · process development and manufacturing of drug supply of ciforadenant, CPI-006 and CPI-818; and - preclinical studies under our other programs in order to select development product candidates.
+- enrollment and completion of our Phase 3 clinical trial of CPI-006 in hospitalized COVID-19 patients; - completion of our Phase 1/1b clinical trial and amended Phase 1b/2 clinical trial of ciforadenant; - completion of our ongoing Phase 1/1b clinical trial of CPI-006 in cancer patients; - enrollment and completion of our ongoing Phase 1/1b clinical trial of CPI-818; - process development and manufacturing of drug supply of CPI-006, CPI-818 and ciforadenant; and - preclinical studies under our other programs in order to select development product candidates.